 Using a mobile hotspot for home internet can work well for people with very light internet use.
 If you just use the internet at home to check email, shop online, and browse the internet, it might be a good idea for you.

 Maybe you primarily use your phone for internet, and you only crack open the old laptop occasionally.
 A mobile hotspot could be a good option for you if you fit into this category.

 But if you’ve already cut cable, and you rely on the internet for all your movies and TV, you’ll probably be better off sticking with home internet service.
 People who work from home uploading or emailing large files will also be frustrated by the limitations of a mobile hotspot.

-How to make a home Wi-Fi hotspot
+How to use a hotspot (iPhone and Android)

 Almost any cell phone can be used to turn a phone into a hotspot without a plan for a MiFi device.
 Setting up a hotspot on your Android device takes a couple of quick swipes.
 Just make sure you create a secure password for your new network, particularly if you’re in a public place.

 - Click More > Tethering and Wi-Fi Hotspot > Mobile Hotspot.